ColinMaudry/blog/en/Potential benefits of terminology management for communication.md

-Setting up terminology processes and tools to optimize communication: the case of the Open Contracting Partnership
+Potential benefits of terminology management: the case of the Open Contracting Partnership
 ==================================================================================

 # Context